(Updated January 2022 the 19th)

 The stovetop is a good choice because we can control quite easily the temperature.
 The only limit is that we can’t decide to move away from there which is not good if we want to let people show our nerdy side.

 As far as I’m concerned, brewing syphon it’s a nice experience, especially when brewing it at home with some friends.
-So, as soon as you can manage with all the variables such as temperature, particle size distribution, ratio and time, you can surprise them serving the cleanest, crisp cup of coffee they have ever drank.
+It’s just not about aesthetic but it also produces outstanding coffee.
+So, as soon as you can manage with all the variables such as temperature, particle size distribution, ratio and time, you can surprise them serving the cleanest, crisp cup of coffee they have ever drunk.